North Hollywood shootout: Backgrounds

+Before meeting, Phillips was a habitual offender, responsible for multiple real estate scams and counts of shoplifting.
+His first arrest was in 1989 when he shoplifted $400 worth of merchandise, including two pairs of suits, at a Sears in Alhambra.
+He was living with his wife in Anaheim Hills at the time of his death.

+Mătăsăreanu was born in Timișoara, Romania, to parents who relocated to Altadena, California, in 1974.
+He attended Pasadena High School.
+Growing up, it has been said he was bullied over his accent and weight.
+In an interview with his mother after his death, she said "bullying by schoolmates caused him to turn to computers as a refuge."
+She called her son "a sharpshooter and computer whiz" that "programmed arcade and video games."
+In August 1996 Mătăsăreanu "split up with his wife after having a seizure."
+The marriage produced two sons, who later filed a lawsuit for wrongful death.
+He got a degree through DeVry University's Pomona campus and was a qualified electrical engineer, running a relatively unsuccessful computer repair business, Dechebal Inc. He became an American citizen in 1988.

 On July 20, 1993, Phillips and Mătăsăreanu robbed an armored car outside a branch of FirstBank in Littleton, Colorado.

-On October 29, they were arrested in Glendale, northeast of Los Angeles, for operating a stolen vehicle.
-A subsequent search of their vehicle—after Phillips surrendered with a concealed weapon—found two semi-automatic rifles, two handguns, more than 1,600 rounds of 7.62×39mm rifle ammunition, 1,200 rounds of 9×19mm Parabellum and .45 ACP handgun ammunition, radio scanners, smoke bombs, improvised explosive devices, body armor vests, and three different California license plates.
-Initially charged with conspiracy to commit robbery, both served 100 days in jail and were placed on three years of probation due to plea bargaining.
+Three months later, on October 23, they were initially pulled over by Glendale police when Mătăsăreanu was speeding in a red 1993 Pontiac Firebird.
+After the traffic stop, Mătăsăreanu lied to the police officer about who owned the vehicle.
+The subsequent search of their vehicle—after Phillips surrendered with a concealed weapon—found two semi-automatic rifles (a Norinco MAK90 rifle and a Polytech AKS underfolding rifle), two handguns (one Springfield Armory .45 pistol and one Colt .45 pistol), more than 1,600 rounds of 7.62×39mm rifle ammunition, 1,200 rounds of hollow point 9×19mm Parabellum and .45 ACP handgun hollow point ammunition, radio scanners, six smoke bombs, improvised explosive devices, body armor vests, wigs, a stopwatch, a gas mask, and three different California license plates.
+Initially charged with conspiracy to commit robbery, due to plea bargaining, it was downgraded to a misdemeanor.
+Both served 100 days in jail and were placed on three years of probation.
 After their release, most of their seized property was returned to them, except for the confiscated firearms and explosives.

 On June 14, 1995, Phillips and Mătăsăreanu ambushed a Brink's armored car in Winnetka, Los Angeles, killing one guard, Herman Cook, and seriously wounding another.
 In May 1996, they robbed two branches of Bank of America in the San Fernando Valley area of Los Angeles, stealing approximately US$1.5 million.
 The pair were dubbed the "High Incident Bandits" by investigators due to the weaponry they had used in three robberies prior to their attempt in North Hollywood.